the-overdriven/mw-enhanced/README.md

 ## All merchants are broke
 Install [More Barter Gold](https://www.nexusmods.com/morrowind/mods/40053) and [Merchant Gold Resets Instantly](https://www.nexusmods.com/morrowind/mods/43764)

+## Race and birthsign spells are ~~cringe~~ useless and unbalanced
+Install [Balanced Passive Races and Birthsigns](https://www.nexusmods.com/morrowind/mods/47782), it will replace spells (that no one uses anyway) with permanent bonuses.

 ## How can I see HP values of enemies?

 <details>